CDRT/docs/su/su_dg.md

 ```
    7. The **ThinkVantage** tab is created under the Administrative Templates folder.

-   ?>Note: Under the **ThinkVantage** tab, there is a **System Update** tab.
+   ?>Under the **ThinkVantage** tab, there is a **System Update** tab.
 If you do not see the applicable policy, make sure that your Group Policy Editor is set to display all policy settings.

    8. Navigate the Group Policy Editor to the following location: